FredHutch/swift-switch-account/README.md

 subdirectory contains the necessary commands to make some self-signed certs suitable for testing.

+## Running the flask server

+For testing, the built-in flask server is suitable.
+The server can be started using the "swift-switch-server.py" script.
+Make sure that values in the configuration file are appropriate for your needs.

-## Configure Apache, SSL, and WSGI:
+## Running sw2srv with Apache, SSL, and WSGI:

+This is a fairly common stack.
+Below is a sample vhost configuration for Apache:

 ```
 <VirtualHost *:443>